Jorge is a bisexual guy who has mentored other LGBT people over the years. He likes to share his experience with others.

 What do you do?
 How can you approach homophobic friends about their obvious biases?

 Well, it's not always easy.
 The most important thing is to remain calm and try to view the situation as objectively as possible.
-Try not to get your emotions involved and follow some of the tips below:
+Try not to get your emotions involved and follow some of the tips below.

-1) Determine the Degree of Homophobia First
+1. Determine the Degree of Their Homophobia

 Some people these days treat homophobia (and many other kinds of prejudice) as a cardinal sin.
-They don't see any differences in degree, and basically consider someone who makes an off-colored joke about gay people to be just as "guilty" as someone who irrational hates all LGBT people with a fiery passion.
+They don't see any differences in degree, and basically consider someone who makes an off-colored joke about gay people to be just as "guilty" as someone who irrationally hates all LGBT people with a fiery passion.

 This is a terrible mindset to have.
 It's the mindset of a crazy religion.